tytydraco/yessleep/out/I_see_shadow_people_and_they_make_me_do_bad_things.md

 They no longer just whispered.
 They screamed.
 They ordered.
 They laughed.

 I remember one mission in particular—nothing out of the ordinary on the surface, just another routine patrol.
 But something snapped inside me that day.
 I stopped feeling the weight of my rifle in my hands.
-I stopped hearing the voices of my comrades.
+I stopped hearing the voices of my buddies, my NCOs.
 All I could hear was the shadows.
 All I could see were the dark figures surrounding me, their mouths stretched wide in silent commands.

 Do it.
 Do it.
 Do it.